hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs-network.md

 <a href="javascript:window.open('/content/documentation/media/topology_esxnew.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

+**Note**

+- CVR is supported (Centralized Virtual Router) is used to route traffic between VMs and outside the cloud.
+DVR is not supported in ESX deployments.

 #### Installing networks for ESX ##### {#install_network_ESX}

 For ESX deployments, you must install and configure two specific networks: